Oaik/COVID-Tracker/README.md

 ## About
   > Covid-Tracker is a fully responsive tracker app that is used for recording logs with temperature in each country built using [reactjs](https://reactjs.org/).

+## Live preview
+You can see live preview of the website <a href="https://oaik.github.io/COVID-Tracker-clientside-deploy/">here</a>

 ### Built with
 <ul>